oconnor663/bao/README.md

 including the hash of an attachment in the metadata of a message.
 With a serial hash, the recipient would need to download the entire attachment to verify it, but that can be impractical for things like large video files.
-With a tree hash like Bao, the recipient can stream a video attachment, while still verifying each byte as it comes in.
+With BLAKE3 and Bao, the recipient can stream a video attachment, while still verifying each byte as it comes in.
 (This scenario was the original motivation for the Bao project.)

 ```sh
 # Create an input file that's a megabyte of random data.